-Arxan’s automated software security provides targeted, durable, and renewable protection against tampering and reverse-engineering on both gaming clients and servers.
+Arxan’s automated software security for games provides targeted, durable, and renewable protection against tampering and reverse-engineering on both gaming clients and servers.
 Guard the most critical code and business logic with security that is designed to be non-disruptive to your application or your development efforts.
 With Arxan you can plan your defense against the next hacker move with easy and fast renewability of the protections, so that you can continue to preserve your business model.

 Secure your game’s integrity, fair play and maximize the value of each release window.

 An In-depth Look at Gaming Attacks

 Tampering to cheat - Cheating and the subsequent user impact on honest players is the biggest threat to the popularity and value of an online game.
 Tampering attacks are used to change client functionality to benefit the hacker.
 Examples include altering a gaming rendition to see more than allowed (e.g. through walls) or perform faster than humanly possible (e.g. use an automated program to calculate shooting parameters).